-In the age of “decarbonisation”, does the carbonisation of biomass not sound forward-looking to you?
+In the age of “decarbonization”, does the carbonization of biomass not sound forward-looking to you?
 Rest assured, the exact opposite is the case.
-In contrast to the use of lignite or hard coal, the gentle carbonisation in the PYREG process is active climate protection.
-When the natural material carbonises, a large part of the carbon is permanently bound in the carbonate.
-If the carbonate is then worked into the soil as biochar or integrated into building materials as carbon fibre, the carbon is removed from the atmosphere for centuries.
+In contrast to the use of lignite or hard coal or burning the input material, the gentle carbonization in the PYREG process is active climate protection.
+When the natural material carbonizes, a large part of the carbon is permanently bound in the carbonizates.
+If the carbonizates are then worked into the soil as biochar, fertilizer or integrated into building materials as carbon fibre, the carbon is removed from the atmosphere for centuries.

-With a PYREG P500 System, approximately 300 tonnes of biochar can be produced per year.
-As a soil improver introduced into the soil, the same amount of CO2 per year can be bound as with 80,000 trees.
+With a PYREG Standard Unit P500, approximately 250 tonnes of biochar can be produced per year.
+Used as a soil conditioner, the same amount of CO2 per year can be bound as with 80,000 trees.